section-engineering-education/engineering-education/content/articles/using-big-data-analytics-to-fight-cyber-threats/index.md

 ### Preliminary

 Big Data refers to data sets that are extremely massive or complicated, and for which typical data set processing application software is insufficient or unable to cope.
-In terms of volume, velocity, and variation, big data differs significantly from traditional data.
+Big data is distinct from typical data in terms of volume, velocity, and variation.
 Volume denotes the amount of data produced; velocity denotes the rate at which the data is produced, and variation denotes the different types of structured and unstructured data produced.

 Big data is a hot topic in practically every industry these days, particularly cyber security.
 Social media sites and mobile devices are the primary sources of data generation.
 The rapid generation of data raises a variety of concerns about the data's security.
-It's critical to keep this data safe because it contains vital and sensitive information like bank account numbers, passwords, and credit card numbers, among other things.
-Furthermore, advances in Big Data analytics have made it easier to extract and use this data, making privacy violations easier.
-As a result, in addition to developing Big Data tools, safeguards to prevent abuse must also be created.
+It's critical to keep this data safe because it contains vital and sensitive information like bank account numbers, passwords, and credit card numbers, among other things.Furthermore, improvements in Big Data analytics have made it easier to extract and use this data, making privacy infractions easier.
+As a result, in addition to building Big Data technologies, protections to avoid exploitation must also be developed.

 There are three ways in which Big Data differs from conventional technology:
 - Data volume (Volume) - Dataset size: how much data is generated is a crucial issue.